 Open-pit mining commenced at Palabora in 1964 and ended in 2002 when the pit reached its final economic depth.
-The development of an underground mine to work the ore remaining below the pit bottom began during the final years of open-pit production, at a cost of some $465m, with the prospect of a further 20 years’ life in the underground operation.
+The development of an underground mine to work the ore remaining below the pit bottom began during the final years of open-pit production, at a cost of $465m, with the prospect of a further 20 years’ life in the underground operation.

 Three separate mineralised zones have been identified within the complex’s 20km² surface outcrop, of which the most northerly is phosphate-rich while the central (Loolekop) zone forms the basis for Palabora’s copper production.

 The copper orebody is hosted in a carbonatite pipe within which grades are typically concentric with the highest values (1.0% copper) at the core.
 The higher-grade mineralisation extends well beneath the centre of the projected final open-pit floor.

-While early production of the underground operation had been hampered by problems with fragmentation in the block cave and secondary breaking systems, these seem to have been overcome in the past two-to-three years.
+While early production of the underground operation had been affected by problems with fragmentation in the block cave and secondary breaking systems, these seem to have been overcome in the past two-to-three years.
 The Palabora smelter produced 81,200t of copper metal, compared with 80,300t in 2005.

 The mine’s output of magnetite and nickel sulphate was 1.13Mt and 120t respectively, with 198,000t of vermiculite.
-Since it began operations, Palabora has created a stockpile of some 240Mt of magnetite, grading 56% iron and 2.3% titanium dioxide, for which it is began soliciting offers for sale in early 2005.
+Since it began operations, Palabora has created a stockpile of some 240Mt of magnetite, grading 56% iron and 2.3% titanium dioxide, for which it began soliciting offers for sale in early 2005.

 Throughout its 35-year life, Palabora was often at the forefront of surface mining technology developments.
-A key feature was its use of a trolley-assist system for haul trucks coming out of the pit, to save diesel, and it was one of the early users of both in-pit crushing and computerised truck despatching.
+A key feature was its use of a trolley-assist system for haul trucks coming out of the pit, to save diesel, and it was one of the early users of both in-pit crushing and computerised truck dispatching.

 The open-pit fleet consisted of around 20 Euclid and Unit Rig trucks, with four P&H 2100XPA and 2,800 shovels.
 Truck payloads were monitored using a Pit Control on-board weighing system on the shovels, linked to the Modular Mining Systems’ despatching and monitoring programme.

-However, the transition to underground production has proved to be problematic, especially in relation to the handling of oversized ore in the drawpoints, and the mine has struggled to meet its production targets.
-The average output during late 2003 was around 20,000t/d, and additional secondary breaking systems are being installed to help reduce the drawpoint bottleneck.
+However, the transition to underground production has proved to be problematic, especially in relation to the handling of oversized ore in the draw points, and the mine has struggled to meet its production targets.
+The average output during late 2003 was around 20,000tpd, and additional secondary breaking systems are being installed to help reduce the draw-point bottleneck.

-Shaft Sinkers was contracted to install the main service shaft and 1,280m-deep production shaft, while RUC Mining Contracting has been carrying out the underground development.
+Shaft Sinkers was contracted to install the main service shaft and a 1,280m-deep production shaft, while RUC Mining Contracting has been carrying out the underground development.
 This included driving around 36km of tunnels plus the underground crusher stations, ore handling infrastructure and the undercut level for the first block cave, situated 500m below the final pit bottom.
 The crushing stations are being fitted with four ThyssenKrupp 900t/h double-toggle jaw crushers that feed a 1.32km conveyor linking to the production shaft.

-The complex includes a concentrator, copper smelter and refinery, currently capable of producing 135,000t/y of copper plus by-products.
-Phosphate-rich tailings are delivered to Foskor, while Palabora sells its own copper, precious metals, nickel, zirconium, magnetite and vermiculite on domestic and world markets.
+The complex includes a concentrator, copper smelter and refinery, currently capable of producing 135,000tpa of copper plus byproducts.
+Phosphate-rich tailings are delivered to Foskor while Palabora sells its own copper, precious metals, nickel, zirconium, magnetite and vermiculite on domestic and world markets.